 Ackermann’s Repository of Arts, February, 1815.

-This is one of my very favorite Ackermann prints.
+This is one of my favorite Ackermann prints.
 I adore the dress – simple, yet elegant – the hairdo, and the big, beautiful shawl, so striking against the pale yellow dress.
 And the gorgeous face, with that lovely patrician nose.
 This is Ackermann’s at its best.

 Note that she is wearing pale pink gloves.
 This is very unusual, as most evening gloves were white or sometimes pale yellow.